la2050/archive/_projects/2015/the-art-of-skid-row-bringing-awareness-to-the-homelessness-state-of-emergency.md

   $500 each for their time.

    Other partners include local los angeles business such as retailers, book stores, art galleries, restaurants, and coffee shops that will showcase and sell the book.
 These partners will not be receiving a portion of the $100,000 grant.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The Art of Skid Row will cost $100,000 to fully develop and distribute; no additional funding will be needed for the project.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Book Design: $2000
-   PR / Marketing: $10,000
-   Art Gallery Installation: $5000
-   Photographers: $15,000
-   - 30 photographers @ $500 each
-   Printing Books: $65,000
-   - Print Copies (45K): $65,000
-   ISBN Purchase: $300
-   Operating/Miscellaneous Expenses: $2700
 How do you plan to scale the success of your proposal?: >- The Art of Skid Row is the pioneer GIP which will generate critical funds to support individuals experiencing homelessness and develop a long-term approach